Book C. Bain for:

 · Catacombs- sex and the body.
 Putting bodies into language can be tricky business.
 This class explores sexuality, mortality, and how the body can serve us as writers and thinkers.

 · Not A Luxury.
 The political and the personal are not actually separate spheres.
 Some of the cleanest illustrations of that truth are poems.
 This unit explores socially conscious poetry, seeking the unlikely, the individual, the vulnerable.

 These classes involve: weekly Skype or Facetime sessions, additional email prompts during the course, and feedback on your poems.
 They are designed to run for 4 weeks, but i can adjust that pace you your schedule.
 These are offered on a sliding scale, generally in the $250-400 range.

 These workshops, or stand-alone parts of them, can be offered at your school or reading series, or to any other group.
-I am also available for single sessions of editing/feedback on poems, and for coaching on performance technique.
+I am also available for single sessions of editing/feedback on manuscripts, and for coaching on performance/embodiment.

-I believe this work should be available to everyone, so if you feel drawn to get this writing done, but there is an obstacle, please reach out.
+I believe this work should be available to everyone, so if you feel called, but there is an obstacle, please reach out.
 Payment plans are available.